knaw-huc/di-website/content/markdown/en/01_01_text-analysis.md

 ### Related Projects

++ what did we contribute to each of these projects?

 - [Nederlab](https://www.nederlab.nl) (Meertens Institute) is an online portal for historical research on Dutch language, literature and culture.
 On the site, researchers can search, view, and analyse tens of thousands of Dutch texts.
 Contribution: tba
 - [Republic](https://republic.huygens.knaw.nl) (Huygens Institute) stands for REsolutions PUBLished In a Computational environment.
 The goal of the project is to make all of the manuscript and printed resolutions of the Dutch States General (1576-1796) freely available online as full texts and page images.
 Contribution: tba
 - [Globalise](https://globalise.huygens.knaw.nl) (huygens Institute).
 The NWO Groot funded Globalise project will develop an online infrastructure that unlocks the key series of VOC reports (c.
 4.7M pages) for advanced new research methods.
 Contribution: The project uses our text repository infrastructure as a hub to synchronise the collection, enrichment, and curation of historical text transcriptions.